 \The standard required is 50 per cent. in each subject.
-For Mathematics an aggregate of 150 is required in the three subjects of Algebra, Geometry and Trigonometry with a mark of at least 30 per cent. in each subject.
+For Mathematics an aggregate of 150 is required in the three subjects of Algebra, Geometry and Trigonometry with a mark of at least 30 per cent. in any one subject.